Piping Vibration – Causes, Limits and Remedies

 Ronald Frend, PetroSkills

 So there you are, sitting in your office having a well-earned cup of coffee.
 The phone rings and on the other end is an irate production supervisor screaming that the plant is about to explode because that new section of pipe you installed last week is galloping up and down and vast amounts of natural gas will be released into the plant when the pipe breaks.
 You calm him down and you arrange to take the section of pipe out of service (quickly).
-Now everything is safe and you have to figure out what went wrong.
+Now everything is safe and you have to figure out what went wrong and why there was piping vibration.
 We are embarking on a voyage of discovery that entails us calling at the following way stations:

 - Part 1 – Calculate natural frequency of a pipe

 - Part 2 – Calculate VIV Vortex Induced Vibration affecting the pipe

 - Part 3 – Calculate the effect of flow induced vibration as flow rates change

 - Part 4 – Determine the severity of the vibration to see if it is acceptable as is or if we need to make modifications.

 Why do pipes vibrate so much?
 One word – resonance.

 If you seat a child on a swing and you give a gentle nudge to the swing every time the child swings back towards you, you will quickly be able to get the swing higher and higher.
 You only need a very small force because you waited until the swing had reached its limit of movement (the limit of the swing) and only then did you give that gentle push.
 But you did it EVERY time the swing moved back towards you.
 A couple of interesting things are happening here.